 - When you need to change networks or update the settings of your eSIM using an over-the-air, remote SIM provisioning solution (RSP), you can do it remotely.

 - You won’t drop and step on an eSIM by mistake, for no one can take them out from the device in the first place.
 Know more about the differences between SIM and eSIM.

 When can I start using an eSIM?

-It may be a while before the eSIM’s full potential is realized, but with the right phone and service you can now take advantage of such technology, especially when several manufacturers of handsets, such as Apple and Google, have embraced the eSIM, and many major carriers around the world now support eSIM service.
+It may be a while before the eSIM’s full potential is realized.
+However, with the right phone and service, you can now take advantage of such technology.
+Moreover, several manufacturers of handsets, such as Apple and Google, have embraced the eSIM.
+Also, many major carriers around the world now support eSIM services.

 Is it a Dream Coming True Sooner or Later?